The property comprises one claim title covering 838.8 hectares; 30km north of Kemess within the Toodoggone Mining Camp.

 Plans Moving Forward

 Serengeti completed an aeromagnetic survey over the property that highlighted several targets including a circular magnetic high anomaly central in the claim block.
 Serengeti intends to conduct ground-based geophysical surveys in the future to aid in target delineation.
+Work planned for 2019 includes reconnaissance mapping and sampling to identify targets for further work.

 Location and Infrastructure